-The events in this category reported the most severe consequences including core damage, high radiation exposure to operating personnel, injuries to the operating personnel, and severe contamination within the reactor facility.
-These are the only events reported to the IRSRR for which deaths of operating personnel have occurred.
-Events related to inadvertent reactivity additions reported to the IRSRR indicate that these are independent of the type or power of the reactor.
+The events in this category reported the most severe consequences including core damage, high radiation exposure to operating personnel, injuries to the operating personnel, and severe contamination of the reactor areas.
+These are the only events reported to the IRSRR where deaths of operating personnel have occurred.
+Events related to inadvertent reactivity additions reported to IRSRR indicate that these are independent of the type or power of the reactor.
 The important lesson learned from these events is that research reactors are vulnerable to reactivity related events mainly due to the frequent fuel handling and direct interaction with the reactor core, including experiments.
 The consequences of reactivity insertion events are often severe and can be limited only by the built-in safety features and administrative procedures.
-Nuclear criticality accidents occur rapidly without any preceding warning and manual intervention is often not possible.
+Criticality accidents occur rapidly without any preceding warning and manual intervention is often not possible.
 Any activity which has a potential effect on core reactivity has to be adequately reviewed before its implementation.
 According to the events reported to the IRSRR, many events could have been avoided if the operating personnel had reviewed their actions before implementing them.
-In some of the reported events, the procedures were not followed, and the operating personnel used their own discretion, thereby jeopardising the safety of the reactor and of the operating personnel.
-The events also highlight the importance of a second independent shutdown system.
+In some of the reported events, the procedures were not followed and the operating personnel used their own discretion, thereby jeopardising the safety of the reactor and of the operating personnel.